talex-tnt/CppUtils/README.md

 C++11 Implementation of the Signal-Slot pattern.

 It allows to connect Slots (Listeners) to a Signal object (Emitter).

-The Signal object can Emit() the signal letting the Emitter notify the connected listeners.
+The Signal object can Emit() a signal to notify all the connected listeners.

-The Signal's Connect method returns a (Scoped) Connection object, as long as this object exists this connection will exist as well (unless the Disconnect() method is called).
+The Signal's Connect() method returns a (Scoped) Connection object, as long as this object exists the connection will exist as well

+(unless the Disconnect() method is called).

 Example:
 ```c++